u1i/amplify-central/v7-to-amplify-central-api.md

 ....team:
 ........name: 'Default Team'

-## Step 2: Import into Amplify Central
+## Step 2: Import Endpoints into Amplify Central

+As a next step, we'd like to get these API endpoints into Amplify Central.
+The [Postman Collection](amplify-postman.json) in this repository gives you examples on working with the API for Amplify Central in order to accomplish this.

+This is the moment where reviewing the exported data is a good idea & making necessary modifications.
+The `host` field in the Swagger documents are of particular importance: **Amplify Central must be able to access the endpoints**.
+In a default setup of API Manager this is the listener on port 8065 for virtualized APIs.
+Depending on your setup there are several options for making this available to the outside world (and your Axway architect will be glad to give you advice on this).

+Let's look at `swagger_Currency.json` and the relevant key:

+> "host" : "api.demo.axway.com:8065"

+For my scenario I'm going to use an API Manager on AWS to serve the API, so I'm changing the value accordingly:

+> "host" : "52.221.197.254.nip.io"

-(review export - modify where needed - Python script to import YAML into Amplify Central - each one imported as a Proxy - work in progress)
+(Python script to import YAML into Amplify Central - each one imported as a Proxy - work in progress)

 ## Step 3: Verify Imported Proxies and Publish